 It is based on the Game Sense approach, with the objective to develop in school-aged children a love of physical activity that will encourage them to play for life.
 All activities are game-based and generate a safe, inclusive and challenging environment.

-The Australian Sports Commission has developed free resources to assist teachers to deliver Playing for Life style sessions.
+Sport Australia has developed free resources to assist teachers to deliver Playing for Life style sessions.

 WHAT'S ON THE ACTIVITY CARDS?

 The Playing for Life Activity Cards are a variety of games designed to develop the skills of a range of sports.
 These cards have been re-developed with needs of teachers in mind and are aligned to Australian Curriculum outcomes.
 Each activity card provides the following information about the activity:

 - Bands of learning (F-2, 3-4, 5-6)

 - Skill focus (Fundamental Movement Skills)